nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.4.3.
 Delete Appointment: `delete appt`

- Delete an appointment of a patient as specified by the NRIC and appointmentID(apptID).
+ Delete an appointment of a patient using the patient's NRIC and Appointment ID which can be be obtained from the [`list appt`](#344-list-all-appointments-list-appt) and [`find appt`](#345-find-patients-appointments-find-appt) commands.

 ##### Format: